ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 >> Abort is the action an application may take on a Connection to indicate that it no longer intends to send data, will not be willing to receive data, and that the protocol should signal this state to the remote endpoint if applicable.

-## Transport System Terminology
+## Transport System Implementation Concepts

-The Transport System defines the set of objects used internally to a system or library to provide the functionality of transport networking, as required by the abstract interface.
+The Transport System Implementation Concepts define the set of objects used internally to a system or library to provide the functionality of transport networking, as required by the abstract interface.

 Connection Group

->> Multiplexing!
-A group of connections.
+>> For multiplexing transport protocols, a Connection Group is a set of Connections that can be multiplexed together.

 Path